 A fragmented, grammatically incorrect, partially stream-of-consciousness re-telling of some of the best years of my life

 I am only one of two people in the history of the world to have ever had a confrontation with Scott Hall, easily one of the nicest and most caring and sincere people you could ever meet.
 I’ll tell you about the first guy, then the second.
 And I’ll tell you about a little band called Anti-Lou and how it was born.

-- He never wore a shirt when we were in high school, except to the prom, and when he wore a shirt, it was a tank top.
+Scott never wore a shirt when we were in high school, except to the prom, and when he wore a shirt, it was a tank top.
 He is the only human being I know born after 1980 that could pull off a tank top and not look foolish.
-Scott = tank top
+Scott equals tank top.

-- He called women “sugar” and “sweetie” but in a kind, sincere way.
-If you didn’t know Scott from Adam, you would assume he was trying to pick up every woman he talked to by calling them “sugar” and/or “sweetie” but that was just Scott.
-It was genuine
+Scott was a bit of an old soul, and often called women “sugar” and/or “sweetie,” and did so in a kind, sincere way.
+If you had never met Scott and didn’t know any better, you would assume he was trying to pick up every woman he talked to by calling them “sugar” and/or “sweetie” but that was just Scott.
+It was genuine.

 Someone had challenged Scott to a fight in the library garden, and Scott, pale, thin bodied with every vein in his body poking through his skin like burrowing worms, had, in turn, obliged, busting the kid’s lip and bloodying his nose.
 I can’t remember the kid’s name now but I remember that, at the time, he ran his mouth a lot in this adolescent alpha-male sort of way.
 Scott made him beta-male for the day.